Financial Education

 The World Savings Day (WSD) was established in Italy on October 31, 1924, during the first International Congress of Savings Banks, in order to raise public awareness to the importance of savings for the economy of countries and individuals.
 From said date onwards, the World Savings Day has been celebrated worldwide on October 30, except in countries where that day is a public holiday, for the point is for banks to open-up for people to deposit savings into their accounts.

-Trainings and Lectures
+Workshops and Lectures